Grief-naruse/CybersecurityAndDataPrivacyAutumn2025-1/BookingSystem-Phase1/auth_test_report.md

 * “Can access login form — `/login`”
 * "Can see reservation but without the name of the person whe reserved"
 * "Can access Register form '/register'"
+* "Can register if they are over 15 years of age."

 ---